Hi, I'm Lukas.

 After receiving BA degree in political sciences at Vilnius University, I was awarded Fulbright Scholarship to study in the US.
 Subsequently, I enrolled in a theory&practice-based Film & Media Studies MA program at The New School University (NY) in 2009.
 A complex correspondence between the real and its filmic documentations, theory and praxis were in my mind all the way through my MA studies.
 As a result, my MA thesis on the possibility of non-representational cinematic realism received the New School's Distinguished Master’s Thesis Award in a year 2011 and a shortened version of it was published in Film and Philosophy (ed. by Nerijus Milerius, PhD), a co-authored academic monograph dedicated to the intersections between film studies and film-philosophy.

-In 2014, I have been admitted to a PhD program at the Department of Cinema Studies at New York University.
-At NYU I have developed my interests in eco-documentary (with an emphasis on limits and potentialities of documentation of the non-human), politics and ethics of a filmic distribution of the sensible and the affective, representations of the material culture in films and video art from post-communist countries, implications of found and archival footage-based films for the disciplines of historiography and memory studies, history of experimental cinema, as well as contemporary artists' films and their circulation mechanisms.
+In 2014, I was admitted to a PhD program at the Department of Cinema Studies at New York University.
+At NYU I have developed my interests in eco-documentary (with an emphasis on limits and potentialities of documentation of the non-human), politics and ethics of a filmic distribution of the sensible and the affective, representations of the material culture in films and video art from post-communist countries, implications of found and archival footage-based films for the disciplines of historiography and memory studies, history of experimental cinema, as well as moving images and their circulation mechanisms in contemporary art practices.
 I have given talks, moderated discussions and presented my papers in film, media, and art history-related events.

-In addition to my academic work, I occasionally produce experimental and ethnographic documentaries and visual essays.
+In addition to my academic and curatorial work, I occasionally produce creative documentaries and visual essays.

 Feel free to download my Curriculum Vitae or contact me by emailing to firstname.lastname@example.org.
 Stay in touch!